databricks/containers/ubuntu/minimal/README.md

 # Minimal Container

 **Disclaimer** This image is not regularly patched for security updates.
 It is the user's responsibility to regularly patch and rebuild the images.
-If concerned, you can always opt to build the containers using your own Dockerfile.
+If this is a concern, please set automation to regularly rebuild your DCS base images

 **Note:** This image specifically for Databricks Runtime 7.x and above; see the [latest runtime releases](https://docs.databricks.com/release-notes/runtime/releases.html#databricks-runtime-releases) for reference.